sailfishos-mirror/bind9/doc/notes/notes-9.21.15.rst

 Feature Changes
 ~~~~~~~~~~~~~~~

-- Minimal meson version required is 1.3.0.
+- Minimal Meson version required is 1.3.0.

-  The minimal required meson version is 1.3.0.

-  Where distribution repositories don't provide meson 1.3.0 or newer,
+  Where distribution repositories don't provide Meson 1.3.0 or newer,
-  meson from PyPI may be used instead.
+  the PyPI repository may be used instead.

 Bug Fixes
 ~~~~~~~~~

 - Report when a zone reload is already in progress.

-  If a zone reload was already in progress when `rndc reload <zone>` was run, the message returned was "zone reload queued", which was technically correct, but it was identical to the message returned when a reload was not in progress.
-Consequently, a user could issue two reload commands without realizing that only one reload had actually taken place.
-This has been addressed by changing the message returned to "zone reload was already queued". :gl:`#5140`
+  Previously, if a user attempted to manually reload a zone that was already being reloaded, the message returned was "zone reload queued".
+  The message has been changed to "zone reload was already queued".
+  :gl:`#5140`

-- Fix dnssec-keygen key collision checking for KEY rrtype keys.
+- Fix :iscman:`dnssec-keygen` key collision checking for KEY RRtype keys.

-  The :iscman:`dnssec-keygen` utility program failed to detect possible Key ID collisions with the existing keys generated using the non-default ``-T KEY`` option (e.g. for ``SIG(0)``).
-This has been fixed. :gl:`#5506`
+  The :iscman:`dnssec-keygen` utility program failed to detect possible KEY ID collisions with existing keys generated using the non-default ``-T KEY`` option (e.g., for ``SIG(0)``).
+This has been fixed.
+  :gl:`#5506`

-- Fix shutdown INSIST in dns_dispatchmgr_getblackhole.
+- Fix shutdown assertion in ``dns_dispatchmgr_getblackhole``.

-  Previously, `named` could trigger an assertion in `dns_dispatchmgr_getblackhole` while shutting down.
+  Previously, :iscman:`named` could trigger an assertion in ``dns_dispatchmgr_getblackhole`` while shutting down.
 This has been fixed. :gl:`#5525`

-- Dnssec-verify now uses exit code 1 when failing due to illegal options.
+- :iscman:`dnssec-verify` now uses exit code 1 when failing due to illegal options.

-  Previously, dnssec-verify exited with code 0 if the options could not be parsed.
+  Previously, :iscman:`dnssec-verify` exited with code 0 if the options could not be parsed.
 This has been fixed. :gl:`#5574`

-- Prevent assertion failures of dig when server is specified before the -b option.
+- Prevent assertion failures of :iscman:`dig` when a server is specified before the ``-b`` option.

-  Previously, :iscman:`dig` could exit with an assertion failure when the server was specified before the :option:`dig -b` option.
+  Previously, :iscman:`dig` could exit with an assertion failure when a server was specified before the :option:`dig -b` option.
 This has been fixed. :gl:`#5609`

-- Skip unsupported algorithms when looking for signing key.
+- Skip unsupported algorithms when looking for a signing key.

-  A mix of supported and unsupported DNSSEC algorithms in the same zone could have caused validation failures.
-Ignore the DNSSEC keys with unsupported algorithm when looking for the signing keys. :gl:`#5622`
+  A mix of supported and unsupported DNSSEC algorithms in the same zone could cause validation failures.
+Unsupported algorithms are now ignored when looking for signing keys. :gl:`#5622`

 - Fix fuzzing builds.

-  Previously fuzzing builds were broken due to some typos in the `meson.build`.
+  Previously, fuzzing builds were broken due to typos in meson.build.

 - Skip buffer allocations if not logging.

-  Currently, during IXFR we allocate a 2KB buffer for IXFR change logging regardless of the log level.
-This commit introduces an early check on the log level in dns_diff_print to avoid this.
+  Previously, we allocated a 2KB buffer for IXFR change logging, regardless of the log level.

-  Results in a speedup from 28% in the test case from issue #5442.
+  This results in a 28% speedup in some scenarios.